Hyoyeon: 2007–2017: Girls' Generation, television shows and solo career

-On August 9, 2021, Hyoyeon released the single "Second", featuring BIBI.
-The song debuted at position 17 on Billboard World Digital Songs in the chart issue dated August 21, 2021.

-On May 2, 2022, SM Entertainment announced that Hyoyeon would be releasing her first extended play titled Deep on May 16.
-It includes the lead single of the same name, an original B-side, and several previous singles, in a total of seven tracks.

-Television

-On March 7, 2010, Hyoyeon and fellow Girls' Generation members Jessica and Sooyoung played cameo roles in episode 7 of the SBS television mini-series Oh!
+Girls' Generation's second studio album, Oh!, was released in January 2010.
+On March 7, Hyoyeon and fellow Girls' Generation members Jessica and Sooyoung played cameo roles in episode 7 of the SBS television mini-series Oh!
 My Lady, starring Chae Rim and labelmate Choi Siwon.
+In September 2010, Girls' Generation released the Japanese version of "Genie" as their debut single in Japan.

+After releasing three singles in Japan, their debut eponymous Japanese studio album was released in June 2011.
+The album was met with tremendous success in Japan, peaking atop the Japanese Oricon Albums Chart and becoming the first album by a foreign girl group to top the Oricon chart.
+Girls' Generation's third Korean studio album, The Boys, was released in October 2011.
+The album was released in the United States by Interscope Records, marking Girls' Generation's debut album in the country.
 In November 2011, Hyoyeon and fellow Girls' Generation member Sunny became cast members for the second season of Invincible Youth, a South Korean reality television show.

 In April 2012, Hyoyeon became a contestant in the second season of Dancing with the Stars, a competitive ballroom dancing television show.
 Hyoyeon and her partner, Kim Hyung-seok, ended up winning second place.
+In October 2012, Hyoyeon participated in S.M.
+Entertainment's special dance group Younique.
+The group released a single titled "Maxstep" as part of the collaboration between S.M. and Hyundai.

 In January 2013, Hyoyeon made a guest appearance on the television show Blind Test Show 180 Degrees, where she took on the challenge of dancing to various types of club music.
+In May 2013, Hyoyeon was chosen as an Asian ambassador for the Hong Kong branch of Topshop.
 In June 2013, Hyoyeon and fellow Girls' Generation member Yuri became coaches for the contestants on Dancing 9, a competitive dancing television show.